0x4v0c4d0/qubes/README.md

 Install what you want.
 I'd preffer wassabi wallet.

+Manual install wassabi wallet according provided instruction bellow.

+Some **warnings**:
+- Wasabi wallet should be installed into AppVM (NOT into separate template)
+- Manually installed software like Wasabi wallet sometimes not display into qube appmenu list.
+See [Manually installed software](https://github.com/0x4v0c4d0/qubes/master/README.md#manually-installed-software)

 ### Template: dev-template

 If you need safe develop envirenment clone the base debian template and then run into clone template: